 Although the Ontario ESA outlines the legal requirements surrounding maternity and parental leave, it is still recommended that employers create a company maternity leave policy.

-Is maternity leave Ontario available for self-employed individuals?
+Is maternity leave in Ontario available for self-employed individuals?

 Yes.
 There is a separate EI program that offers six types of special benefits for the self-employed, including maternity and parental benefits.
 Those who are self-employed are required to register for access to special benefits.